NEW: Pentagon can't confirm deaths of two Serbian hostages, but expresses condolences

 At least 49 people were killed and 6 wounded in the airstrike, official says

 Noureddine Chouchane, a senior terrorist operative, is believed to be among those killed

 American warplanes hit an ISIS camp in Libya where foreign fighters had been engaged in advanced training, White House Press Secretary Josh Earnest said Friday.

-Noureddine Chouchane, a senior operative in the terrorist group from Tunisia, was believed to be among those from around Africa and the Middle East who had converged on the site.
-It was not immediately clear whether Chouchane was killed, Earnest said Friday.
+Noureddine Chouchane, a senior operative in the terrorist group from Tunisia, was believed to be among those from around Africa and the Middle East who had converged on the site, Earnest said.
+It was not immediately clear whether Chouchane was killed, Earnest said.

 Conflicting information emerged about whether the strike also might have killed two Serbian Embassy employees who were kidnapped last year.

 Serbian Foreign Minister Ivica Dacic said the pair – communications officer Sladjana Stankovic and driver Jovica Stepic, who were kidnapped in Sabratah in November 2015 – were believed to be among the dead.

 The Pentagon knows of the reports claiming deaths of “two Serbian hostages,” but “at this time, we have no information indicating that their deaths were a result of the strike,” spokesman Peter Cook said.